minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

 Active Bucket Replication Resynchronization
 -------------------------------------------

-For scenarios where :ref:`bucket replication <minio-bucket-replication>` was in place prior to the failure, you can use :mc-cmd:`mc replicate resync` to restore data to a new site.
+For scenarios where :ref:`bucket replication <minio-bucket-replication>` was in place prior to the failure, you can use :mc:`mc replicate resync` to restore data to a new site.
 Create a new site to replace the failed deployment, then synchronize the data from an existing, healthy, bucket replication-enabled deployment to the new site.

 1. Deploy a new MinIO site